Abh4git/DigitalNotes/Leadership/README.md

-The images in this set focus on building technology leadership capabilities and provide a detailed framework for organizations navigating digital transformation.
-Below is a detailed summary:
+This focus on building technology leadership capabilities and provide a detailed framework for organizations navigating digital transformation.

 1. **Building Technology Leadership Capabilities**:
    - **Quote by Queen Rania Al-Abdullah**: The chapter begins with an inspiring quote about the importance of listening and sharing for building strength and intelligence in leadership.
 This sets the tone for the chapter's focus on how leadership plays a key role in successful technology transformation.